-When it comes to pregnancy, your doctor will recommend the weight gain target that’s right for you.
+When it comes to pregnancy, your doctor will recommend a weight gain target that’s right for you.
 So, regardless of what answer we give you here, make sure you stick with that guideline.

-Every pregnant body is different and the amount you gain is influenced by your weight before you were pregnant.
-Whether you’re carrying more than one baby, craving more food than usual, or struck down by morning sickness, these are all things that can change what your expected weight will be.
+Every pregnant body is different and the amount you gain is heavily influenced by your pre-pregnancy weight.
+Whether you’re carrying more than one baby, craving more food than usual, or being struck down by morning sickness, these are all things that can change what your expected weight will be.

-The longest running best seller for the New York Times, ‘What to Expect When You’re Expecting’ breaks down the weight gain like this (we’ve done the conversion from pounds to kilos for ya!👌🏼)
+New York Times best-seller, ‘What to Expect When You’re Expecting’ breaks down the weight gain like this:

 - Baby - 3.4kg

 - Mum’s blood volume - 1.8kg

 This equals a weight gain average of 13.6kg, but again, take this with a grain of salt.
 Everyone is different.